BOVA Commercial Interiors

 • Brand reflects precision, professionalism, and collaboration

-• Clear role as a design-build collaborator early in the process
+• Clearer role as an early design-build collaborator

-• Cohesive brand system across digital, print, and field applications
+• Cohesive brand system across digital, print, signage, vehicles, and field applications

 Website Strategy